Self-similarity and the direct (enstrophy) cascade in two-dimensional fluid turbulence: Fourier spectrum of the vorticity field

 Further progress can be made in various limiting cases.
 For $s$-large, the integral in \eqref{eq:Hgen} can be evaluated with the help of \eqref{eq:Ahigh}, yielding

 with the Gaussian envelope describing the effect of viscosity.
 The corresponding energy spectrum is given by

 The analytical result \eqref{eq:Hhigh} accurately represents the enstrophy spectrum computed numerically in both the inertial and dissipation range, as Figure \ref{fig:enstrophy}(a) illustrates.
 As expected, the boundary between these two regions is defined by the Taylor microscale $k_t=\ell_t^{-1}=Re^{1/2}\ell_0^{-1}$.
-Noticeable deviations from power-law scaling are found for $k\gtrsim k_d$, where s The low-wavenumber boundary of the inertial range should be described by
+Noticeable deviations from power-law scaling are found for $k\gtrsim k_d$, where